 Q10) Thanks so much for sharing your time and expertise with us Julian!

-This is after-all an investing website run by a travel vlogger, so let’s finish off with a bit of fun.
+This is after-all a travel professional, so let’s finish off with a bit of fun.

 What is one bucket-list travel experience you’d like to have in the near future?